 Our PhD Law offers supervision in 2 of our research clusters: human rights and law and technology.
 Our research engages with debates about the meaning of justice in the UK and beyond.
 Our staff have worked and continue to with the United Nations, governments, human rights organisations and corporations across the globe.
 We have an excellent record of winning major research grants from funding bodies including the Economic and Social Research Council (ESRC), the Nuffield Foundation and the Leverhulme Trust.

-Our former students have gone on to work in legal practice, commerce and industry, the non-governmental organisation sector and academia, including the academic community in our School of Law at Essex.
+Our former students have gone on to work in legal practice, commerce and industry, the non-governmental organisation sector and academia, including the academic community in our Essex Law School.

 We also offer an MPhil in this subject.